EgoNight: Towards Egocentric Vision Understanding at Night with a Challenging Benchmark: Abstract

 \section{Abstract}

-Most existing benchmarks for egocentric vision understanding focus primarily on daytime scenarios, overlooking the low-light conditions that are inevitable in real-world applications.
-To investigate this gap, we present \textbf{EgoNight}, the first comprehensive benchmark for nighttime egocentric vision, with visual question answering (VQA) as the core task.
+Most existing benchmarks for understanding egocentric vision focus primarily on daytime scenarios, overlooking the low-light conditions that are inevitable in real-world applications.
+To investigate this gap, we present \emph{EgoNight}, the first comprehensive benchmark for nighttime egocentric vision, with visual question answering (VQA) as the core task.
 A key feature of EgoNight is the introduction of day–night aligned videos, which enhance night annotation quality using the daytime data and reveal clear performance gaps between lighting conditions.
 To achieve this, we collect both synthetic videos rendered by Blender and real-world recordings, ensuring that scenes and actions are visually and temporally aligned.
-Leveraging these paired videos, we construct \textbf{EgoNight-VQA}, supported by a novel day-augmented night auto-labeling engine and refinement through extensive human verification.
+Leveraging these paired videos, we construct \emph{EgoNight-VQA}, supported by a novel day-augmented night auto-labeling engine and refinement through extensive human verification.
 Each QA pair is double-checked by annotators for reliability.
 In total, EgoNight-VQA contains 3658 QA pairs across 90 videos, spanning 12 diverse QA types, with more than 300 hours of human work.
 Evaluations of the state-of-the-art multimodal large language models (MLLMs) reveal substantial performance drops when transferring from day to night, underscoring the challenges of reasoning under low-light conditions.
-Beyond VQA, EgoNight also introduces two auxiliary tasks, \textit{day–night correspondence retrieval} and \textit{egocentric depth estimation at night}, that further explore the boundaries of existing models.
-We believe EgoNight-VQA provides a strong foundation for advancing application-driven egocentric vision research and for developing models that generalize across illumination domains.
-All the data and code will be made available upon acceptance.
+Beyond VQA, EgoNight also introduces two auxiliary tasks, day–night correspondence retrieval and egocentric depth estimation at night, that further explore the boundaries of existing models.
+We believe EgoNight-VQA provides a strong foundation for advancing application-driven egocentric vision research and for developing models that generalize across illumination domains The code and data can be found in \href{https://github.com/dehezhang2/EgoNight}{https://github.com/dehezhang2/EgoNight}.